abrosnan02/-Thorough-Harmonic-Interface-Creation-Coordinator-/README.md

 # What is THICC?
 THICC is a library for a library.
 It unifies the Gspot GUI library and LOVE2D, making interface creation simple and fast.
 It is also extremely customizable, and does not require any modification of the base Gspot library.

+It is designed to reduce development time by integrating drawing, input, and other functions into the library.

 # Features
 1. UDims.
 UDims make scaling easy.
 They can be constructed with a table with four number arguments, and cover positioning as well as sizing.
 There are two types of variables: ```scale``` and ```pixels```.
 The pixels variable is what you would expect.
 Scale is the width of the screen multiplied by the x or y.
 The scale dynamically updates when the screen is resized.
 These two combine to make scaling UIs quick and easy.
 Examples are listed below.